Table Of Contents

 What Is AWS Auto Scaling?

-AWS Auto Scaling is a service that assists organizations in supervising AWS-based software and infrastructure.
+AWS Auto Scaling is a service that assists organizations in supervising AWS-based software and cloud infrastructure.
 The service automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.

 AWS Auto Scaling can increase and/or decrease the capacity of AWS services to optimize costs.
 The service will monitor all scalable cloud services and resources related to a user’s applications.
 These resources may include: